azkurban/win-service-manager-demo/README.md

 [BadImageFormatException, x86 i x64](https://www.codeproject.com/articles/383138/badimageformatexception-x86-i-x64)

-Please, refere to this article to learn how to proper build the app for both Win32 and Win64 OS versions.
+Please, refere to this article to learn how to proper build (or even configure without rebuilding) the app for the both x86 and x64 Windows OS versions.

 ### C++ Unmanaged DLL